Oregon CHL Renewal Guide 2026: How to Renew Your Concealed Carry License

 - Find your county sheriff’s office

-- Check their appointment policy
+- Check if you need an appointment

 - Gather your documents

-- Apply 60 days before expiration
+- Apply 60 days before your expiration date

 If your CHL has already expired:

-- Check how long it’s been expired
+- Check how long it has been expired

-- Get a training certificate (if needed)
+- Get a training certificate if needed

-- Apply for renewal ASAP
+- Apply for renewal as soon as possible

-- Remember: you cannot carry until renewed
+- Remember: you cannot carry until the renewal goes through

 Summary